 Parents of children who will begin kindergarten in the school district are exempt from the open enrollment March 1 deadline.
-Parents of children who will begin kindergarten will file in the same manner set forth above by September 1.
+Parents of children who will begin kindergarten and prekindergarten children enrolled in special education programs and included in the district's basic enrollment will file in the same manner set forth above by September 1.
 Parents who have good cause as defined by law for failing to meet the March 1 deadline may make an open enrollment request by September 1 unless another deadline applies.